madphysicist/scikit-guess/doc/appendices/reei/translation.rst

 presented here, it would be necessary to perform a systematic study of a very large number of cases and examples.
-It is certain even now that the deviations caused by errors in numerical integration would be considerably reduced as the number of points increased and their spacing became more regular.
+It is certain even now that the deviations caused by errors in numerical integration would be considerably reduced as the number of points increases and their spacing becomes more uniform.

 .. _reei2-sec3: